Placement Site Applicants

 WSP Corpsmembers report to Placement Sites (sites determine exact date/time/location)

-November 2023
+November 2024

-WAVE and WOW!
+WAVE & WOW!
 Training for Corpsmembers

-August 15, 2024
+August 15, 2025

 WSP Corpsmember Recognition Ceremony